Here's "Hero"—The Brand New Tune by Diplo, Frank Ocean, and The Clash

 We hung out with the boys in Brooklyn to hear about this unlikely collaboration

-This is the UK premiere of "Hero", a brand new song by Frank Ocean, Diplo and The Clash.
+Hey!
+Listen!
+Here's a brand new song by Frank Ocean, Diplo, and The Clash.

 You can download the full song here.

 Consideringly he's the most critically-adored and sought after singer in the world, Frank Ocean has kept a pretty low-profile in the past year.
-Yeah he's popped up on the Beyoncé, Kanye and JAY Z albums, but mostly with ethereal low-in-the-mix harmonies.
-But if anyone was going to coo him out of hiding, it was Diplo.
-In a brown suit and sneakers he tells us that he got on the blower with Frocean, and got him to work on something new.
+Yeah he's popped up on the Beyoncé, Kanye, and Jay-Z albums, but mostly with ethereal low-in-the-mix harmonies.
+But if anyone was going to coax him out of hiding, it was Diplo.
+In a brown suit and sneakers he tells us that he got on the phone with Frocean, and got him to work on something new.
 It helped that the other two collaborators were Mick Jones and Paul Simonon from The Clash.